ESPN The Magazine Going to ‘All-Themed’ Format

 March 1, 2012

-Posted in Dailies Tags: consumer spending trends, consumer trends, economic trends, economy, gas price trends, grocery retailer strategies, magazine advertising trends, magazine brand extensions, magazine covers, Magazine digital trends, magazine launches, magazine newsstand marketing, magazine newsstand trends, magazine single-copy sales, magazine strategies, magazines and social media, magazines retail distribution, supermarket trends, U.S. consumer trends, U.S. economy
+Posted in Daily News Summary Tags: consumer spending trends, consumer trends, economic trends, economy, gas price trends, grocery retailer strategies, magazine advertising trends, magazine brand extensions, magazine covers, Magazine digital trends, magazine launches, magazine newsstand marketing, magazine newsstand trends, magazine single-copy sales, magazine strategies, magazines and social media, magazines retail distribution, supermarket trends, U.S. consumer trends, U.S. economy